info443-wi22/project-1-fretws/README.md

 Run `./gradlew test` from the `rekognition` directory.
 The first time I ran it, this took quite some time to run and I had to run it again for any tests to actually execute.
 I also highly recommend using powershell to run this command, because if you use git bash like I usually would, there are odd control characters that make it almost unreadable.
-If this doesn't work or you already have Android Studio, then in Android Studio you can hit 'Ctrl+Shift+F10' or right click on the recognition directory and run all tests from the context menu.
+If this doesn't work or you already have Android Studio, then in Android Studio you can hit 'Ctrl+Shift+F10' or right click on the rekognition directory and run all tests from the right-click context menu.

 ### Code Coverage

+The following is a code coverage report for the tests in the FirebaseFunctionsService test suite.
+Almost all parts of the services package are covered, with the exceptions being getter functions, FirebaseAuthService, and any code that is communicating directly with the firebase backend.
+I had no plans to change the FirebaseAuthService

 ![Code Coverage Report](/imgs/Testing_Coverage.png)